Posts

 ++++++++++++++++++

-Where can you purchase these materials?
+Where can you purchase those materials?

-At Omilo, our main focus is organizing high-quality Greek language courses in Greece — with small groups, cultural activities, and personal attention.
+At Omilo, our main focus is organizing high-quality Greek language courses in Greece ;

 Since we dedicate most of our time to teaching and supporting our students, or creating materials when we have no groups running,

-we chose not to run a webshop ourselves.
+we chose not to run a web shop ourselves.

 Instead, all our eBooks are available through our trusted partner masaresi.com ;